Battle of Ko Chang: Battle

-The Thonburi shifted fire back to the Lamotte-Picquet after a salvo from the French cruiser put her aft turret out of action.
-She soon reached the safety of shallow water, which the French ships could not enter for fear of grounding, but the Thonburi was already burning fiercely and listing heavily to starboard.
+Thonburi shifted fire back to Lamotte-Picquet after a salvo from the French cruiser put her aft turret out of action.
+She soon reached the safety of shallow water, which the French ships could not enter for fear of grounding, but Thonburi was already burning fiercely and listing heavily to starboard.
 Her remaining turret was jammed and could not fire unless the manoeuvres of the ship put it in an appropriate position.
-At 07:50, the Lamotte-Picquet fired a final salvo of torpedoes at 15,000 m, but lost sight of the Thonburi behind an island from which she was not seen to emerge.
+At 07:50, Lamotte-Picquet fired a final salvo of torpedoes at 15,000 m, but lost sight of Thonburi behind an island from which she was not seen to emerge.

 At 08:40, Bérenger ordered the squadron to head for home, but this coincided with the start of the expected Thai air attacks.
-Thai planes dropped several bombs close to the Lamotte-Picquet and scored one direct hit; however, the bomb failed to explode.
-The Lamotte-Picquet's anti-aircraft guns put up a vigorous barrage and further attacks were not pressed home.
+Thai planes dropped several bombs close to Lamotte-Picquet and scored one direct hit; however, the bomb failed to explode.
+Lamotte-Picquet's anti-aircraft guns put up a vigorous barrage and further attacks were not pressed home.
 The final raid occurred at 09:40, after which the French squadron returned to Saigon.